BMW 740E eDrive charging cable

 Collection: BMW 740E eDrive charging cable

-Voldt® charging cables are CE, UKCA and TÜV certified and manufactured according to IATF 16949 automotive quality standards.
-Single-piece moulded connectors, no glue or screws.
-IP67-rated for operation between −30°C and +50°C. 100% copper conductors with silver-plated contacts.
-Tested beyond 10,000 connection cycles.
+Voldt® cables are CE, UKCA and TÜV certified, built to automotive quality standards with single-piece moulded connectors and no glue or screws.
+IP67-rated for use between −30 °C and +50 °C, with 100% copper conductors and silver-plated contacts throughout.
+Every cable is tested beyond 10,000 connection cycles.
 Three-year warranty, 100-day returns, free shipping across Europe.